arkham7638/cclgproji/README.md

 Scikit-learn is a free software machine learning library for the Python programming language.
 It features various classification, regression and clustering algorithms including support vector machines.

+# *Data Preprocessing*
+To work with categorical variables, we should break each categorical column into dummy columns with 1s and 0s.

+Let’s say we have a column Gender, with values 1 for Male and 0 for Female.
+It needs to be converted into two columns with the value 1 where the column would be true and 0 where it will be false.

 # Exploring The Feature Engineering